Machine learning applications for the study of AGN physical properties using photometric observations: Data

+For the training dataset, we used \num{7616} type 1 AGN sources from the SPIDERS-AGN catalog \citep{coffey_sdss-ivspiders_2019}, a completed SDSS-IV spectroscopic survey.
+All AGNs that were all observed photometrically in the X-ray, IR, and optical bands prior to the survey, and the input catalog was augmented with the datasets listed above.
+The released dataset gives key AGN parameters derived from the spectral lines: redshift, $z$, bolometric luminosity, $L_{\rm Bol}$, black hole mass estimate, $M_{\rm BH}$, and Eddington ratio, $\lambda_{\rm Edd}$.
+These variables constitute the target parameters for the ML regression.

-The goal of our study is to compile as wide as possible a catalogue --- both in number of entries as well as astronomical features --- of non-blazar AGN sources in order to find photometric parameters (X-ray, optical and IR magnitudes, etc) that are highly correlated with features relating to the accretion activity, traditionally only accessible with spectroscopic follow-up surveys. \\ In this paper, we shall call feature any parameter or column from the catalogue: for instance, the W1 or u-band magnitude.
-Concurrently, we will refer to a catalogue entry as an AGN point source, or row of the catalogue.
-For matters pertaining to machine learning methods a few terms also need be clearly defined: \begin{itemize} \item by \textit{training} and \textit{testing} sample, we mean the dataset of \num{7616} sources built from the SPIDERS catalogue \citep{coffey_sdss-ivspiders_2019}, used to train the ML model tasked to learn correlations between photometric and spectroscopic parameters.
-The performance of the ML model is assessed by comparing the true and predicted values of target parameters (also referred in the ML literature as the \textit{validation} set), \item we call the \textit{reconstructed} or \textit{full} dataset the AGN catalogue we have built for which we make estimations on the target parameters using the previously trained ML model. \end{itemize} \ Our aim is then to find a compromise between the addition of new features and the completeness of the final catalogue: since any new parameter added to the training sample must also be available in the reconstructed dataset --- and null features are not admitted in machine learning regression tasks --- entries with null columns would then have to be sacrificed (for a more detailed treatment of null entries see Appendix \ref{appendix:null entries}).
-We detail in the following section the multiwavelength observations used to construct our input parameters.
-Table \ref{tab:inputs} summarizes all features and catalogues of origin used.
-The analysis sequence to create the full reconstructed catalogue of AGN is described in Fig. \ref{fig:flowchart}.
+For matters pertaining to machine learning methods, a few terms also need be clearly defined: \begin{itemize} \item by \textit{training} and \textit{testing} sample, we mean the dataset of \num{7616} sources built from the SPIDERS catalog used to train the ML model tasked to learn the correlations between photometric and spectroscopic parameters.
+The performance of the ML model is assessed by comparing the true and predicted values of target parameters (also referred in the ML literature as the "validation" set), \item we refer to the AGN catalog we built for as the call the "reconstructed" or "full" dataset, which we used to make estimations on the target parameters using the previously trained ML model. \end{itemize}